Battle of Bhatvadi: The battle

 Amid the chaos in the Bijapur-Mughal camp, Malik Ambar launched an attack, starting a battle at Bhatvadi.
 The Bijapuri general Muhammad Lari was killed when a ball hit him and he fell down from his horse.
 According to Futuhat-i-Adilshahi, he was killed by the Bijapuri soldiers by the order of Ikhlas Khan.
+But many historians refuse this.
+According to 'Shivbharat' Muhammad Lari was killed by Shahaji Bhosale a brave warrior in Ahmednagar Sultanate.

 Meanwhile, Malik Ambar's cavalry feigned retreat, but then launched a surprise attack on the Bijapuri troops, bypassing the Mughal contingent.
 Malik Ambar's men captured Ikhlas Khan and 240 other commanders of Bijapur.
 They also captured three Mughal generals; the other Mughal generals fled the battlefield, riding towards the Mughal-controlled territory.
 The battle thus resulted in a huge victory for Ahmadnagar.

 Legacy

 The battle was important enough to be recorded by the European traveler Pietro Della Valle, who heard about it in Goa on 31 October 1624.
 Malik Ambar died in 1626, and Ahmadnagar fell to its enemies a decade later, in 1636.
 In the subsequent decades, Shivaji - a son of Malik Ambar's subordinate Shahaji - established a kingdom that covered much of former Ahmadnagar territory, and that ultimately evolved into the Maratha Empire.
 The Maratha records portray the battle of Bhatvadi as an important turning point in the history of the region, and as an auspicious omen indicating the rise of the Marathas.

 The Sanskrit-language texts Radha-madhava-vilasa-champuh (composed under Shahaji's patronage in 1654) and Shiva-bharata (composed under Shivaji's patronage in 1674) describe the battle of Bhatvadi.
 The Persian language texts Futuhat-i-Adilshahi (1640–43), Iqbalnamah-i-Jahangiri (17th century), and Basatin-us-Salatin (1824) also contain information about the battle.
 The event also finds a mention the Marathi language records, including the Jedhe Shakavali (17th century) and a Brihadisvara Temple inscription (1803).